A Structural Theory of Position Bias in Transformers: Empirical validation

-Across models, the residual-aware rollout without content (b) often achieves the highest Spearman correlation, indicating that the architectural prior alone captures the dominant ordering of influential positions.
-The residual-aware rollout with constant content (c) typically attains comparable or lower Wasserstein distance, especially in larger models, reflecting improved geometric alignment of mass despite small local rank perturbations.
-As expected, the attention-only rollout (a) performs poorly under both metrics.

-Together, these results indicate that Transformer architectures induce a U-shaped positional prior via residual connections, and that incorporating a coarse content abstraction further refines the geometric fit, bringing the theoretical rollout into close agreement with empirical measurements.
+Together, these results indicate that Transformer architectures induce a U-shaped positional prior via residual connections, and that incorporating a coarse content abstraction can further refine the geometric fit.
+See \cref{app:quantitative-metrics} for the corresponding analysis at $n=2048$.

-\section{Discussion and Limitations}
+\section{Discussion and limitations}

-\paragraph{Architectural scope.} Our analysis isolates architectural information propagation induced by attention, masking, positional encodings, and residual connections, abstracting away from training dynamics, optimization, and token semantics.
+\textbf{Architectural scope.} Our analysis isolates architectural information propagation induced by attention, masking, positional encodings, and residual connections, abstracting away from training dynamics, optimization, and token semantics.
 The rollout framework focuses on token mixing structure rather than full representation dynamics.
 Accordingly, our results should be interpreted as characterizing architectural priors in Transformer models, not end-to-end representation learning.

-\paragraph{Positional encodings.} In the finite-depth analysis, we model attention logits as a sum of content-dependent terms and positional biases, capturing a broad class of additive positional encoding mechanisms.
-Empirically, we focus on ALiBi in controlled, content-free rollout experiments, as it instantiates this additive structure directly at the logit level.
-RoPE, in contrast, incorporates positional information through multiplicative transformations of queries and keys.
-While RoPE admits approximate disentanglements into positional and content-dependent factors, these approximations are generally too loose to yield comparably sharp finite-depth rollout characterizations.
-Developing tighter finite-depth probes for RoPE remains an open direction.
-Our infinite-depth results, however, do not rely on any assumptions about positional encodings and therefore apply equally to RoPE.
+\textbf{Positional encodings.} Our finite-depth analysis models attention logits as content-dependent terms plus additive positional biases, a class instantiated directly by ALiBi (the focus of our content-free rollouts) but only loosely approximated by the multiplicative RoPE construction, leaving sharp finite-depth probes for RoPE as an open direction.
+Our infinite-depth results require only mild boundedness of additive positional logits and therefore apply to ALiBi, RoPE, and their mixtures.

-\paragraph{Lost-in-the-Middle.} Our controlled rollouts show that U-shaped influence profiles can arise purely from architectural priors, providing a structural explanation for Lost-in-the-Middle behavior.
-At the same time, downstream task performance depends on learned representations and objectives, which are not modeled in our analysis.
+\textbf{Lost-in-the-Middle.} Our analysis characterizes a U-shaped influence prior, measured via theoretical rollout and gradient-based input-token attribution, that arises purely from architectural mechanisms.
+Lost-in-the-Middle, as introduced by \citet{liu2307}, is a downstream task-performance phenomenon.
+While the U-shaped influence prior plausibly underlies it, closing the empirical loop on retrieval-style task degradation is left for future work.